pacjo/WearWatchfaces/README.md

 - [ ] redo previews
 - [ ] move :feature:base and :feature:complications related code to ...watchfaces package in base instead of ...watchfaces.base (utils package maybe too?)
 - [ ] maybe :feature:editor should be added automatically if watchface has editable features?
-- [ ] update preview in editor if complications change (or anything else happens
+- [ ] update preview in editor if complications change (or anything else happens)
 - [ ] introduce InteractiveFeature interface for TapListener
-- [ ] introduce ConfigurableFeature interface for feature configuration (which should be removed from base feature)
+- [ ] introduce ConfigurableFeature interface for feature configuration
   - [ ] though how would that work for background?
 - [ ] handle ambient state in DrawableFeatures
-- [ ] features override `getStyleSettings` two times - can we change this?
+- [x] features override `getStyleSettings` two times - can we change this?
 - [ ] merge WatchFaceFeature and FeatureFactory once more
 - [ ] check if complications could be further simplified
 - [ ] maybe don't hardcode font size but use `drawTextFillBounds`